mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 2. Stage of invasion
 3. Lymphoplasmacytic infiltration representing tumor-host relationship are graded in the most invasive margins and scored from 1-4.

-Then the sum of scores were grouped as follows: 6-12 grade I, 13-18 grade II, 19-24 grade III, and the results were compared in the metastasizing and non-metastasizing groups.
+Then the sum of scores is grouped as follows: 6-12 grade I, 13-18 grade II, 19-24 grade III, and the results were compared in the metastasizing and non-metastasizing groups.